DGtal-team/DGtal/CONTRIBUTING.md

 ## Coding style

-We exepct the source code to match with some coding style rules described below.
+We expect the source code to match with some coding style rules described below.
 We strongly encourage the developers to consider scripts and unit-test/class templates provided in the [DGtalScripts](https://github.com/DGtal-team/DGtalScripts)